Phantomias3782/AutonomousCar/README.md

 ## License

-@JAN please change
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments

+Special Thanks to:
-* special Thanks to Soumya Ranjan Behera and his [Lane Line Detection](https://www.kaggle.com/soumya044/lane-line-detection/notebook) which was used as a Blueprint for this Lane Detection Pipeline.
+*  Soumya Ranjan Behera and his [Lane Line Detection](https://www.kaggle.com/soumya044/lane-line-detection/notebook) which was used as a Blueprint for this Lane Detection Pipeline.

-@JAN ... hier vielleicht noch dein Dependency Repo's aufnehmen !?
+* EbenKouao for his [Pi Camera Stream Flask](https://github.com/EbenKouao/pi-camera-stream-flask) which was used to implement our livestream.